UnoVex11223/SQL-Practice/README.md

 # My Data Engineering SQL Portfolio

 Welcome to my personal SQL portfolio.
-This repository is a living collection of my work, designed to practice and showcase my proficiency in the SQL skills essential for data engineering.
+This repository is a living collection of my work, designed to practice and showcase my proficiency in the SQL skills.

 ## How This Repository is Structured